Date of Degree

 Copyright 2009 MaryKathryn Rocheford

 Rocheford, MaryKathryn.
-"An early to middle Holocene carbon isotope and phytolith record from the Sac Valley Archaeological District, southwest Missouri." thesis, University of Iowa, 2009.
+"An early to middle Holocene carbon isotope and phytolith record from the Sac Valley Archaeological District, southwest Missouri."
+MS (Master of Science) thesis, University of Iowa, 2009.